nicola-lunghi/PySwitch/README.md

 	- If more than three actions exist, only the first three can use LEDs, the others will not show any LED status.

 	*NOTE: This describes the behaviour for three LEDs per Switch, however also other amounts can be addressed.
 This depends on the "pixels" definitions in the port assignments.*

-- Creates the display labels if the action has a display configuration

-To create new, custom actions, just inherit Actions and implement the base methods as you wish:

-- **init(self, appl, switch)**: Called before the processing loop ist started, and gives us references to the Controller (appl) and the switch (FootSwitchController).
-In the constructor of actions, no access to hardware (LEDs, display) is possible, so implement everything related to these thing in init() instead. **NOTE: Don't forget to call super().init()!**

-- **do_update(self)**: This is called in the update intervals (see Processing Loop).
-Normally used to request parameter values from the Kemper to keep states up to date. *NOTE: Do NOT override update() directly!*

-- **push(self)**: Called when the switch has been pushed down

-- **release(self)**: Called when the switch has been released again

-- **update_displays(self)**: Called after the enabled state of the action has been changed, to reflect that in the display/LEDs

-- **force_update(self)**: Must reset all action states so the instance is being updated

-- **reset_display(self)**: Must reset the displays and LEDs

-Action provides the following properties to be used in child classes:

-- **uses_switch_leds**: Boolean.
-Set this to true in your constructor if the action intends to use the LEDs.

-- **enabled**: Boolean.
-Represents if the action is enabled or disabled (per Condition for example)

-These properties can be used everywhere except in the constructor:

-- **appl**: Reference to the Controller instance

-- **switch**: Reference to the switch controller instance

-- **label**: DisplayLabel instance bound to the action, if a display definition has been passed when creating it.
-If no display is set, this is None.
-Can be directly used to set the label text/color(s) etc.

 #### PushButtonAction